jhpoelen/ecological-alignment-template/data-package/README.md

 https://depot.globalbioticinteractions.org/reviews/globalbioticinteractions/preston2012/indexed-interactions.tsv.gz

-and then, only selected the "targetTaxonName" and "sourceTaxonName" columns
+and then, only selected the "sourceTaxonName", "interactionTypeName", and "targetTaxonName" columns

 An example of how to create this network.csv is shown below using "bash" on a linux terminal.
 Similar workflows can be created using R, python, excel, whatever suits.